 You have no items in your shopping cart.

-You can order this field flattener with, on camera side, a T2 thread (M42x0,75) or a M48 thread (48x0,75 male) to connect CCD or DSLR cameras.
-This field flattener, to work at its best, needs you to place the camera's sensor at 55mm from the field flattener rear thread.
+This field flattener, on camera side, comes with 2 adapters: one with T2 thread (M42x0,75) and one with M48 thread (48x0,75 male) to connect CCD or DSLR cameras.
+This way you can connect any camera or photographic accessory keeping the same 55mm backfocus (optimal distance from camera sensor and rear thread of the field flattener).
 On the telescope side, you can also find a M48 thread to connect 50,8mm filters: in this way you can simply add a filter, for example for the light pollution reduction.